Basics of Income Tax

 An income tax is a tax that governments impose on income generated by businesses and individuals within their jurisdiction.
 By law, taxpayers must file an income tax return annually to determine their tax obligations.

 Following is a detailed document of the process followed at Vandey to make your financial planning easier.
 Tax year in India follows the financial year i.e. from 1st April to 31st March.
 All Indian residents liable to taxation are obligated to file their respective Income Tax Returns (ITR) on or before 31st July (Unless extended by the government) of the subsequent year.

 1. Assessment of tax liability of an Individual

-The CTC of an individual employee is checked via the slab rates applicability as per the income tax act.
-An employee with or lower than gross salary of INR 5,00,000 Per Anum is not taxable under the income tax act as per the current union budget.
+The CTC of an individual employee is checked via the slab rates applicable as per the income tax act.
+An employee with or lower than gross salary of INR 5,00,000 Per Anum as per old regime and INR 7,00,000 Per Anum as per new regime is not taxable under the income tax act as per the current union budget.

 2. Planning of investment according to your salary

-This step is applicable if you fall under the taxable category (Income above INR 5,00,000 P.A).
+This step is applicable if you fall under the taxable category (Income above INR 7,00,000 P.A).
 An employee can plan their investments in order to reduce their tax burden.
-In Vandey; We provide two major reliefs which reduces that taxable portion of your income.
+In Vandey , We provide two major reliefs which reduces that taxable portion of your income.